 Diatonic and Chromatic Intervals

-Diatonic intervals are made up from the notes of the scale such as the major scale.
-When it is found that a note in an interval does note belong to the scale, it is called a chromatic interval.
+Diatonic intervals are made up from the notes of the scale such as notes in the major scale.
+When it is found that a note in an interval does not belong to the scale, it is called a chromatic interval.

-The interval C to G in the C major scale is diatonic because the note, G, is a note in the scale of C major.
+The interval C to G in the C major scale is diatonic because the note, G, is the fifth note in the scale of C major.
 The interval C to G# is a chromatic interval because the note G#, does not belong in the C major scale.